HorvatJosip/clothing-store/doc/Course Notes.md

 });
 ```

 The example above will re-render the component every time anything changes in the global state.
-In order to not re-render everything if we assign some values which didn't change, but Redux thinks they did, we need to use memoization.
+In order to not re-render everything if we assign some values which didn't change, but Redux thinks they did, we need to use `memoization`.
 There is a library called `reselect` which will help us achieve that and extract our `mapStateToProps` logic code into something reusable.

 `yarn add reselect`